-With the increasing power of modern high-end rigs, keeping them operating under safe temperatures has become important.
+With the increasing power of modern high-end rigs, keeping them operating under safe temperatures has become critical.
 Various solutions are available in the market, from liquid coolers to fans.
-But one of the most commonly used cooling techniques is air cooling through fans.
-Therefore, it is important to understand airflow in a PC Case and its related factors.
+However, air cooling through fans is one of the most commonly used techniques.
+Therefore, it is essential to understand airflow in a PC Case and its related factors.
 So, in this article, we will look at the PC case airflow.

 Key Takeaways

-- For a proper airflow fan, it is crucial to consider factors like size, airflow rating, static pressure, noise level, bearing, and aesthetics.
+• A proper airflow fan must consider size, rating, static pressure, noise level, bearing, and aesthetics.

 Choosing The Right Fan for Airflow